A

 Specialty Drug

-A prescription drug to treat complex health conditions.
-They often have special handling needs and are not normally sold in retail pharmacies.
+A specialty drug is a prescription drug you may use to treat complex health issues.
+The drug often has special handling needs and isn’t often sold in retail pharmacies.

 State Continuation Coverage